ElaanMoazen/ElaanMoazen/README.md

 - 👋 Hi, I’m @ElaanMoazen
 - 👀 I’m interested in ...
-ML
+AI & DL
-- 🌱 I’m currently learning ...
-Data Scinece
+- 🌱 I’m currently a " Data Scientist "
 - 💞️ I’m looking to collaborate on ...
 Google CDC - Saudi Arabia🇸🇦
 - 📫 How to reach me ... elaan.a.y.m@gmail.com